populse/mri_conv/README.md

 The 'sources' branch contains the source codes of mri_conv.

-The directories 'libraries' and 'MRIFileManager_' are ready to be used in the 'Eclipse' editor
+The directories 'libraries' and 'MRIFileManager_' are ready to be used in the 'Eclipse' editor.

 # License